-- Subject teachers will clarify the different learning pathways and course choices that are open to you in each department - The PSSE Programme will include a visit from the Careers Adviser, Suzie Scott who will talk to you about the planning for the future - Your Year Head or Pastoral Care teacher will carry out personalisation and choice interviews to talk to you about the decisions that you have made - Finally and most importantly, you will complete your options form in discussion with your parents or carers
+- Subject teachers will clarify the different learning pathways and course choices that are open to you in each department. - The PSSE Programme will include a visit from the Careers Adviser, Martin Baillie who will talk to you about the planning for the future. - Your Pastoral Care teacher will carry out personalisation and choice interviews to talk to you about the decisions that you have made. - Finally, and most importantly, you will complete your options form in discussion with your parents or carers, the form is signed and returned.